-Tempeh is such a wonderful and unique way to prepare peas, beans, and other legumes.
-Use this recipe to learn how to make tempeh with black eyed peas.
-This tempeh has a light earthy flavor and pairs well with any recipe that calls for tempeh.
+Homemade tempeh is a wonderful and unique way to prepare peas, beans, and other legumes.
+Use this recipe to learn how to make tempeh with black-eyed peas.
+This tempeh has a light, earthy flavor and works well in any recipe with tempeh.

 The History of Tempeh